cdutten/cita-bot/README.md

 This Selenium automatization script helps to catch cita timeslot for Spanish CNP/Extranjería.

-Enable your speakers and wait for "ALARM ALARM ALARM" message :) Next you'll have to confirm an appointment via SMS code.

 It can make a reservation automatically if you set up anti-captcha, webhooks and IFTTT applet on your phone, read instructions below.